augcolas/agenda/README.md

 ### Tests

 Unit tests are present in this repository
-To run them, execute  `docker compose -f docker-compose.dev.yml up -d && pnpm --filter api run test` or `make tests`
+To run them, execute  `pnpm --filter api run test` or `make tests` To run them and display coverage, execute  `pnpm --filter api test:cov` or `make tests-coverage`

 ## Port used